JNikolo/luminoso-genai-hackathon2025/README.md

 # Phaeton

-This is the repository for "The Homies" team project for the Luminoso GenAI 2025 Virtual Hackathon
+This is the repository for "The Homies" team project for the Luminoso GenAI 2025 Virtual Hackathon.
+[Click here to try](https://thehomies.streamlit.app/)

 Authors: [Mohammed Uddin](https://www.linkedin.com/in/muddint/), [Jair Ruiz](www.linkedin.com/in/jruizzz), [Kazi Sadman](www.linkedin.com/in/kazi-s)